ilkayBedrock/apg/README.md

 Astronix Package Manager, a pkgmgr for my LFS system

 # state
-this mgr is currently under build.
+this mgr is currently under a basic state which means the program is usable.